EUSurvey is an online survey management tool to create, publish and manage questionnaires and other interactive forms in most web browsers.

 Yes, EUSurvey features a responsive design for the published survey.
 This means, the design of the questionnaire will adapt to the resolution of the device used to enter your survey.
 This will allow your participants to conveniently contribute to your survey from a mobile device (mobile phone or tablet PC).

-Please click on the login button on the EUSurvey homepage to authenticate yourself towards EU Login.
-You will be redirected to the EUSurvey application.
-If you don't have an EU Login account, please read "How do I register for EUSurvey?"?
+Please click on the login button on the EUSurvey homepage.
+You will be redirected to the EUSurvey login screen.

 On the "Welcome" page or the "Surveys" page, click on "Create new Survey NOW!" and a dialogue box will open.
 Once you have entered all mandatory information, click on "Create".
 The application will load your new survey into the system and open the "Editor" automatically, so you can start adding elements to your survey right away.